"Built to Ruck" The Science and Practice of Rucking Performance

 About the Course Creator

-Alastair is a Duke trained health coach - with additional qualifications in exercise physiology and nutrition.
-His rucking 'journey' started during service in the UK's Parachute Regiment (reserve) where speed marching ('tabbing') is a core competency of the unit.
-As someone who balanced civilian life with military training and the demands of keeping fit, he brings a valuable perspective to ruck training.
+Alastair is a Duke-trained health coach with training in exercise physiology and nutrition.
+His rucking journey began in the UK’s Parachute Regiment (Reserve), where speed marching (‘tabbing’) is a core skill.
+With his experience in balancing civilian life with military training and the demands of keeping fit, he brings a practical, real-world perspective to ruck training.

 Built for the Events that Matter